arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 3.12.2021
+As a follow-up to yesterday: what's the difference between hyperthymesia, eidetic memory, and photographic memory?
+The [Wikipedia article for eidetic memory](https://en.wikipedia.org/wiki/Eidetic_memory) sums it up pretty well:

+> Eidetic memory (more commonly called photographic memory) is the ability to recall an image from memory with high precision for a brief period after seeing it only once, and without using a mnemonic device.
+Although the terms eidetic memory and photographic memory are popularly used interchangeably, they are also distinguished, with eidetic memory referring to the ability to see an object for a few minutes after it is no longer present and photographic memory referring to the ability to recall pages of text or numbers, or similar, in great detail.
+When the concepts are distinguished, eidetic memory is reported to occur in a small number of children and generally not found in adults, while true photographic memory has never been demonstrated to exist.

+To summarize:

+- Eidetic memory: the ability to recall an image from memory with high precision for a *brief period after seeing it only once*.
+It's rare, but it exists.
+- Photographic memory: the definition seems to vary depending where you look.
+In general, it's similar to eidetic memory, but applies to text and numbers, and the memories are more long-term.
+Its existence is debated.
+- Hyperthymesia: described below!
+Hyperthymesia is longer-term than eidetic memory, and specifically about life experiences.
+It exists!

 ### 3.11.2021
 Hyperthymesia is crazy.
 Here's the description from [Wikipedia](https://en.wikipedia.org/wiki/Hyperthymesia).